| | | | | |

 Holding a plate of gluten-free oatmeal cookies.

-• Simple Ingredients: The ingredients required for these classic oatmeal cookies are easily accessible and simple (nothing fancy required)!
+• Simple Ingredients: The ingredients required for these gluten-free dairy-free oatmeal cookies are easily accessible and simple (nothing fancy required)!
 In fact, you might already have the ingredients in your kitchen.

 • Easy To Make: I’m not a fan of complicated recipes, and this gluten-free oatmeal cookie dough comes together easily.
 A little chilling in the freezer helps us to more easily form the dough balls, which are then flattened and baked into heavenly cookies!